acbilson/chaos-content/resume/_index.md

 <h5>2024</h5>
 <ul role="list">
 <li>The year started off with a boring Angular upgrade project which took <i>way</i> too long.
 Ugh.
 It was demoralizing.
 However, I've transferred to a new team as the Web guru for two new projects.
-The first is a new business line that's been very lucrative for the firm, and the second is a rebuild of an old Web Forms project that's become unwieldy.
+The first is a <a href="{{< ref "/resume/derivatives-ui" >}}">new Derivatives business line</a> that's been very lucrative for the firm, and the second is a rebuild of an old Web Forms project that's become unwieldy.
 Both are using the latest Angular 18 goodness with Material UI and SyncFusion.</li>
 </ul>
 </article>

 <article class="flow-m">